Triton Management Service Deployment Guide

 Configuring Persisted Database

-To enable and configure TMS to persist database contents, a volume claim bounded to a sizeable Kuberenetes persistent volume must be provided to
+To enable and configure TMS to persist database contents, a volume claim bounded to a sizeable kuberenetes persistent volume must be provided

-If a server failure or restart happens, TMS can reload the contents of the database from this volume.
+In the case of server failure or restart, TMS will be able to reload the contents of the database from this volume.

-The Kubernetes cluster where TMS is installed must properly secured according to best practices and the security posture of your organization.
+The Kubernetes cluster where TMS is installed should be properly secured according to best practices and the security posture of your organization.

-Any additional, optional services connected to TMS such as Prometheus and Prometheus adapter must also be secured.
-We recommend that the cluster administrator properly secure access to any S3 or other external model repositories which TMS uses.
-We recommend leveraging encryption in transit and at rest, scoping access to cluster resources following the principle of least privilege, and configuring audit logging for your cluster.
+Any additional, optional services connected to TMS such as Prometheus and Prometheus adapter should also be secured.
+We recommend the cluster administrator properly secure access to any S3 or other external model repositories which TMS will utilize.
+We reccomend leverating encryption in transit and at rest, scoping access to cluster resources following the principle of least privilege, as well as configuring audit logging for your cluster.

-The TMS default configuration does not allow connections from outside of the Kubernetes cluster.
-You assume responsibility for securing any external connections when changing the default configuration values.
+TMS default configuration does not allow connections from outside of the Kubernetes cluster.
+The user assumes responsibility for securing any external connections when changing the default configuration values.